The resurrection of Jesus Christ from the dead stands as a gateway of hope to all mankind. In him is found the bridge from death to life.

 Yes, the resurrection of Jesus Christ has destroyed death’s dominion forever.
 Therefore the gateway of hope stands open.
 “The earth will give birth to her dead”; “Multitudes who sleep in the dust of the earth will awake,” and those who had put their trust in him will enter into the joy of unending life!

 In conclusion, let me tell you that:

-Ultimately, the resurrection of Jesus challenges us to answer the question “Where am I headed to?
-Is it to heaven or hell?
-Like a fork in the road he stands challenging you to choose life.
+Ultimately, the resurrection of Jesus challenges us to answer the question “Where am I headed to?”
+Is it to heaven?
+Or to hell?
+Like a fork in the road he stands, asking you to repent and choose life.
 The gate is small and the road, he said, is narrow.
 But it leads to eternal life.

 “To this day many a man refuses Christ, not because he puzzles intellect, but because he challenges his life.”